FahadDarw/cypress-accessbilities-test-gov-standards/README.md

 # Accessibility Testing with Axe Core and Cypress
 Accessibility testing is an important part of ensuring that websites are usable by everyone, regardless of their ability.
-The WCAG 2.2 AA standard is the standard for ensuring that websites are accessible to those with disabilities.
+The WCAG 2.2 AA standard is the standard for ensuring that websites are accessible to those with disabilities and what it is required by gov.ac.uk

 This guide outlines how to use Axe Core with Cypress to test websites for accessibility violations according to WCAG 2.2 AA.